SriGovHealth/ONCHITPlaybook/README.md

 * ```grunt a11y``` - scans all HTML files in the compiled _site directory against WCAG2A accessibility guidelines
 * ```grunt update``` - checks for version updates on all grunt dependencies

+## Deployment

+With access to ONC's BitBucket repo, run ```grunt buildfordeploy``` locally to build the site using the production-specific config file.
+This sets the base URL and base path to match healthit.gov.

+You can also work in this production-ready environment, locally, by running ```grunt servefordeploy```.

+In BitBucket, **legacy** is the master branch to create working branches from.
+We're putting PE Playbook work into the **pe-playbook** branch.
+Request a merge into **legacy-stg** for staging or **legacy** for production by emailing Ashish Pagar [mailto:ashish.pagar@dsfederal.com](ashish.pagar@dsfederal.com) and cc'ing Katrina, Jason, and Matt.

 ## Options

 ### Uglify HTML output